Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-3/README.md

 1. Also look at the newly created file.
 You may need to refresh the directory in the editor.

+1. Mark your work as complete.

 ##Bonus

-1. Create a json file that contains hobby objects that have properties for name and lengthInYearsAtHobby.
+1. Create a json file called `hobbies.json`.

-    Read the file in and iterate over the JSON values printing them to the screen.
+1. In this file create an array of objects - each object has a property for `name` and `lengthInYearsAtHobby`.

+1. Read the `data` in, as done above, "then" use the JSON.parse(data) to convert to objects.

+1. Filter the array for hobbies that have year values under 5 and console.log the results.

+1. Write the results to a new file underfive.json.